-Since statutory gender pay gap reporting commenced in 2017, the gender pay gap at Battersea has consistently been considerably lower than the UK mean and median, and this remains the case in 2022.
-Our analysis, based on hourly rates of pay for men and women at the snapshot date of 5 April 2022, shows that the median gender pay gap for Battersea in 2022 is 6.7%, which is well below the UK median of 8.3% reported by the Office for National Statistics, and the mean gender pay gap for Battersea in 2022 is 11.1%, which is well below the UK median of 14.9%.
+Since statutory gender pay gap reporting commenced in 2017, the gender pay gap at Battersea has fluctuated year on year however, the underlying reasons for the gap remain the same.

+Our analysis, based on hourly rates of pay for men and women at the snapshot date of 5 April 2023, shows that the median gender pay gap for Battersea in 2023 is 13.3%, which is below the UK median of 14.3% reported by the Office for National Statistics.